gnembon/scarpet/programs/survival/README.md

 ### shear_corals.sc:
 #### By Ghoulboy
 	You can shear a coral, dead or alive, and there will be 0-5 drops which can be either coral fans or corals.
-	This is not op, as if you don't have silk touch, you will have to this underwater, and at that stage you will likely be doing this while fighting off drowned, crouching on a magma block.
+	This is not op, as if you don't have silk touch, you will have to do this underwater, and at that stage you will likely be doing this while fighting off drowned, crouching on a magma block.
 	In creative it will not drop anything, like for any block.

 ### shulkerboxes.sc: